Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Numerical experiments

 \subsection{Health care expenditures: A Bayesian case study}

-In this section, we provide a Bayesian statistical analysis of health care expenditures.
+In this section, we provide a Bayesian statistical analysis of health-care expenditures.
 The data set is about 100 patients hospitalized at the \textit{Centre Hospitalier Universitaire Vaudois} in Lausanne, Switzerland, for medical back problems during 1999.
 The data set is available in the \textsf{robmixglm R} package \citep{beath2018robmixglm}.
 It is known for containing outliers, and has been analysed by \cite{marazzi2004adaptively}, \cite{cantoni2006robust} and \cite{beath2018mixture} to highlight the benefits of using robust statistical methods.
-The objective is to model the cost of stay in that hospital using six explanatory variables such as the length of stay and the admission type (planned versus emergency).
+The objective of a statistical analysis of that data set is to model the cost of stay in that hospital using six explanatory variables such as the length of stay and the admission type (planned versus emergency).
 The empirical density of the dependent variable is highly right-skewed.
 This characteristic of the data, together with the fact the dependent variable is positive, motivate the use of gamma GLM.
 Analysing such a data set is of interest for actuaries.
 It can help them understand the main contributing factors, in this case, to the health cost, in order to provide a basis for accurate insurance pricing.

 For the analysis, we assign a prior distribution on the parameters which is such that: $\pi(\bbeta \mid \nu) \propto 1$ and $\nu$ has a gamma distribution which is weakly informative and not in contradiction with the likelihood function.
 We obtain samples from the posterior distributions resulting from gamma GLM and the proposed model using Hamiltonian Monte Carlo \citep{Duane1987}.
 The posterior estimates are computed using Markov-chain samples of size 1,000,000, after discarding the first 10\% of the iterations.
 See \autoref{sec:supp_case_study} for the detailed expressions of the posterior densities and gradients.
 Note that the posterior density resulting from the proposed model has discontinuous derivatives, which surely has an impact on the performance of the numerical method.
 However, the discontinuity points have null measure and thus does not prevent the use of such a method.